Do You Need Small Business Insurance in Texas?

 - Small Texas companies employ 4.7 million people or nearly half of all workers in this huge state.

 - Firms employing fewer than 100 employees boast the largest share of small business employment.

-Texas imposes fewer regulations on industry than do many other states, which explains why so many entrepreneurs come here to start up and grow their businesses.
-Small business owners feel that the state not only supports businesses, but it also protects them from potential liabilities.
+Texas imposes fewer regulations on industry than many other states, which explains why so many entrepreneurs come here to start up and grow their businesses.
+Small business owners feel that the state not only supports businesses but it also protects them from potential liabilities.

 Required Business Insurance Coverage in Texas

 Texas business-owned vehicles must be covered by commercial auto insurance that includes bodily injury liability ($30,000 per person/$60,000 per accident) and property damage liability ($25,000 per accident).

 While most states mandate this coverage, Texas does not.
 That being said, most business owners choose to purchase workers’ compensation insurance to cover an employee’s medical costs and partial missed wages after a work-related illness or injury.
 Companies doing business with government entities are required to have this coverage.

 A Business Owner’s Policy (or BOP) combines general liability insurance and property insurance into a single, cost-effective package.
 It covers losses of and damage to buildings, machinery and equipment, and business personal property.
 It also covers bodily injury to customers, related medical expenses, and personal and advertising injuries.